Photo of girl student

 The costs of these classes must be covered fully by parents, and cover pool entry, qualified instructors and transport to and from the pool.

-Swimming is compulsory and children must take part unless they are sick.
-A note from the parent is required if children are to be excused from swimming tuition.
-On swimming days, children need to bring their swimming gear (togs, towel, goggles) to school.
+Swimming is compulsory and tamariki must take part unless they are sick.
+A note from the parent is required if tamariki are to be excused from swimming tuition.
+On swimming days, tamariki need to bring their swimming gear (togs, towel, goggles) to school.

 Voluntary donation